-MaryEllen (Ellie) Higgins teaches comparative literature, writing, and film studies courses at the Pennsylvania State University, Greater Allegheny.
-Her books include The Western in the Global South (an edited volume with Rita Kerestezi and Dayna Oscherwitz, Routledge, 2015) and Hollywood’s Africa After 1994 (Ohio University Press, 2012).
-She has published articles on African cinema and literature in the journals Research in African Literatures, African Literature Today, African Studies Review, Tydskrif vir Letterkunde, and Tulsa Studies in Women’s Literature, among other scholarly venues.
-She is an executive producer of Kivu Ruhorahoza's film Europa: Based on a True Story (2019), and associate producer of two films by Jean-Pierre Bekolo: Mudimbe’s Order of Things (2015) and Naked Reality (2016).
+MaryEllen (Ellie) Higgins teaches comparative literature, cinema studies, and writing at the Pennsylvania State University, Greater Allegheny.
+Her books include The Western in the Global South (co-edited with Rita Kerestezi and Dayna Oscherwitz, Routledge), Hollywood’s Africa After 1994 (Ohio University Press), and the Historical Dictionary of French Cinema (with Dayna Oscherwitz, Scarecrow Press).
+She has published articles in Research in African Literatures, African Literature Today, African Studies Review, Tydskrif vir Letterkunde, and Tulsa Studies in Women’s Literature, among other scholarly venues.
+She is an executive producer of Kivu Ruhorahoza's film, Europa: Based on a True Story (2019), and associate producer of two films by Jean-Pierre Bekolo: Mudimbe’s Order of Things (2015) and Naked Reality (2016).
 Her next project is a book on the expansion of the terms of trauma in African cinema.
-She is the Honors Program and Undergraduate Research Coordinator at Penn State Greater Allegheny.
+In 2020, she received a George W. Atherton Award for Excellence in Teaching!

-writing and human rights
+African cinema and literature, memoir writing, trauma studies, writing and human rights

 “The Ghostly Matter of Asylum in Kivu Ruhorahoza’s A Tree Has Fallen.”
-Tydskrif vir Letterkunde, 56(1), University of Pretoria, 2019
+Tydskrif vir Letterkunde, 56(1), University of Pretoria, 2019.